 Labadee is a port located on the northern coast of Haiti.
 It is a private resort leased to Royal Caribbean International until 2050.
 The location is named after Marquis de La Badie, a Frenchman who first settled the area in the 17th century.
 The spelling was changed to "Labadee" to make it easier for English-speakers to pronounce.
-The resort is completely tourist-oriented, and is guarded by a private security force.
+The resort is completely tourist-oriented and is guarded by a private security force.
 The site is fenced off from the surrounding area, and passengers are not allowed to leave the property.
 Food available to tourists is brought from the cruise ships.
-A controlled group of Haitian merchants are given sole rights to sell their merchandise and establish their businesses in the resort.
+A controlled group of Haitian merchants is given sole rights to sell their merchandise and establish their businesses in the resort.
 Although sometimes described as an island in advertisements, it is actually a peninsula contiguous with the island of Hispaniola.
-The cruise ship moors to the pier at Labadee capable of servicing the Oasis class ships, which was completed in late 2009.
-But on many occasion, tourists who traveled to Labadee revealed that they were never informed that they were actually in Haiti.
+The cruise ship moors to the pier at Labadee capable of servicing the Oasis-class ships, which was completed in late 2009.
+But on many occasions, tourists who traveled to Labadee revealed that they were never informed that they were actually in Haiti.
 Those who visit Labadee acknowledge that it is the best vacation place they ever been in the Caribbean.
-We Invite you to go see for yourself and tell us what you think.
+We invite you to go see for yourself and tell us what you think.

 Bassin Bleu Jacmel, Haiti; the City of Tourism:

-Bassins Bleu is located nearby well-known city calls Jacmel.
+Bassins Bleu is located nearby a well-known city calls Jacmel.
 Jacmel is very well-known for its tourist attraction.
 It is made of beautiful untouched series of waterfalls, which are located in the steep hills of the Jacmel city.
-These waterfalls are overfilled with beauty and natural charm that attracts number of tourists across the world.
-Bassins Bleu is a home to numerous vegetations and beautiful species of birds, while the steep valleys and rocky hills, offers beautiful views on the exotic Jacmel Bay.
+These waterfalls are overfilled with beauty and natural charm that attracts a number of tourists across the world.
+Bassins Bleu is home to numerous vegetations and beautiful species of birds, while the steep valleys and rocky hills, offers beautiful views on the exotic Jacmel Bay.
 The complete environment is overfilled with nature’s unseen beauty.
 Bassins Bleu waterfalls can be reached through horse rides or even by a car, as it is one of the prime tourism destinations of Haiti.
-We have to advice you that travel to Bassin-Bleu is restricited to a minimal amount of tourists per day to preserve its environmental integrity.
+We have to advise you that travel to Bassin-Bleu is restricted to a minimal amount of tourists per day to preserve its environmental integrity.
 Because of this exclusivity, please make sure to check with your local resort to ensure you will be able to travel on your desired day.
 Also, please make sure you leave Bassin-Bleu as pristine as you found it.
-Eating good foods and sleeping in the quiet rooms at the Cyvadier and other Hotels, go for a footing at Fort oge and Etang Bossier, not too far from Cyvadier.
+Eating good foods and sleeping in the quiet rooms at the Cyvadier and other Hotels, go for a footing at Fort 'Oge' and Etang Bossier, not too far from Cavalier.
 Go for a wonderful rhum sour at La Colline Enchantee, this will be for sure one the best vacation you ever have in your life.

-Musee du Pantheon National Haitien (MUPANAH) built in (1983):
+Musee du Pantheon National Haitien (MUPANAH) built-in 1983:

-The Musée du Panthéon National Haïtien is a museum featuring the heroes of Haiti's independence, the Haitian history and their culture.
+The Musée du Panthéon National Haïtien is a museum featuring the heroes of Haiti's independence, Haitian history, and their culture.
 It was opened in 1983.
 It is located next to the Presidential palace at Champs de Mars in Port-Au-Prince.
 This cultural center is to perpetuate and disseminate the memory of "Fathers of the Nation".One of its main missions is to participate in heritage conservation and dissemination of national culture.
-It is also known as (MUPANAH), it's an institution whose function is the conservation, protection and enhancement of historical and cultural heritage.
-The museum traces Taínos, Spanish, and a section dedicated to the heroes of independence including silver gun with which Henri Christophe committed suicide and the bell used to announce the independence.
+It is also known as (MUPANAH), it's an institution whose function is the conservation, protection, and enhancement of historical and cultural heritage.
+The museum traces Taínos, Spanish, and a section dedicated to the heroes of independence including a silver gun with which Henri Christophe committed suicide and the bell used to announce independence.
 It also contains chains of slavery, torture instruments, sculptures and temporary exhibitions of paintings.
 Another curiosity, the anchor of the Caravel of Christopher Columbus, the Santa María (ship) measuring 4 meters high.
 This building is one of the strongest construction in the country.
 In fact, after the 2010 earthquake that almost destroyed the whole country, the museum building was only slightly damaged due in part to its semi-buried construction, making it less prone to destruction.

 L'ile a Vache, Haiti: